Niko Bellic: Grand Theft Auto IV

 The former scenario sees Niko successfully killing Dimitri and his men, only for Pegorino, enraged at losing out on a substantial profit, to try and exact revenge on him at Roman and Mallorie's wedding.
 Pegorino performs a drive-by attack on Niko, but accidentally kills Patrick's sister Kate, whom Niko had been dating.
-Little Jacob and Roman help Niko find and kill Pegorino, who by this point was targeted by most of the Liberty City underworld.
-If Niko instead agrees to work with Dimitri again, the latter betrays him by keeping the heroin for himself, and sending a hitman to murder him at Roman and Mallorie's wedding.
+Little Jacob and Roman later help Niko find and kill Pegorino.
+If Niko instead agrees to work with Dimitri, the latter betrays him by keeping the heroin for himself, and sending a hitman to Roman and Mallorie's wedding.
 Niko survives the attempt on his life, but the hitman accidentally kills Roman with a stray bullet.
-With Little Jacob's help, the vengeful and devastated Niko tracks down and kills Dimitri, who in turn murdered Pegorino.
+With Little Jacob's help, a vengeful and devastated Niko tracks down and kills Dimitri, who had double-crossed and murdered Pegorino.
+In both endings, Niko learns that Mallorie is pregnant and muses on the American Dream, concluding that it is a hollow promise which no one can truly achieve.